 At your first visit please bring the following:

-- A valid provincial card
+- A valid provincial health card

 - A pharmacy report of all current and past medications (required in the case of a self-referral only)

 If you have any additional documentation in your possession that would help the physician with your medical history, we encourage you to bring them to your appointment (for example, x-rays, CT Scans, MRI reports and letters from your specialists)